 Do not tell us Christian egalitarians to talk only of Jesus.
 This is our way of being salt and light.

-Note: The picture is a painting by Bernie Rosage, found on Internet.
-Text and frame by blog owner.
+Note: The picture is a painting by Bernie Rosage, found on the Internet.
+Text and frame by the blog owner.